soualahmohammedzakaria/React-Native-Chess-Game/README.md

 ## Download

-ou can download the game and try it out using this link: [Download](https://bit.ly/download-chess-game)
+You can download the game and try it out using this link: [Download](https://bit.ly/download-chess-game)

 ## Screenshots